yousefalatari/ma1sd/docs/features/experimental/application-service.md

 - At least one email entry in the identity store for each user that could be invited.

 #### Configuration
-In your mxisd config file:
+In your ma1sd config file:
 ```yaml
 synapseSql:
   enabled: false ## Do not use this line if Synapse is used as an Identity Store